RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 ```
 ## **5. Initial Data Exploration: Table I: raw_hospital_beds**

 I examined the raw_hospital_beds table.
 It seemed rather standardized and strightforward for the most part.
 I only needed the CMS Certification number (CCN), hospital name and bed count corresponding with the most recent dates.
 There were some NULL bed counts.
-However, these will be filtered out before the csv is exported into Tableau as these hospitals cannot be classified as small medium or large.
+However, these will be filtered out in Tableau as these hospitals cannot be classified as small medium or large.
 Reformatting and manipulation of the date column will also be necessary.
 A provider CCN number must be in a six digit format, so this must be corrected as well.

 ## **6. Data Cleaning of Table 1: raw_hospital_beds**